Before I knew anything about email marketing or marketing automation, the term “segmentation” scared me.

 Creating a segment of your audience is just you saying “this specific audience of people have something in common, so I’m going to group them all together.”

-Once you have groups of people with things in common, you can make your marketing more personal and relevant.
+Once you organize your contacts based on things they have in common, you can make your marketing more personalized and relevant with tailored messaging.

 Audience segmentation helps you speak to people the way they want to be spoken to.